-Deciding who was at fault for a car accident is important because it usually dictates who will bear financial responsibility for injuries and other losses ("damages") resulting from the crash.
+Figuring out who was at fault for a car accident is important because it usually dictates who will bear financial responsibility for injuries and other losses ("damages" in the language of the law) resulting from the crash.

-Generally speaking, the person who causes the accident will pay for any vehicle damage or personal injuries that result.
+Generally speaking, the person who causes the accident is liable for any vehicle damage or personal injuries that result.
 Most of the time, the at-fault driver won't pay this money themselves; their car insurance company will.

-With most accidents, it's the car insurance company that will take the lead in determining who was responsible for causing the crash.
+With most kinds of car accidents, it's a car insurance company that will take the lead in determining who was responsible for causing the crash.
 In many cases, it'll be a claims adjuster who conducts the investigation.
-This investigation may consist of interviewing the drivers and passengers from the accident, as well as any witnesses who saw what happened.
-The claims adjuster may also look at photographs, car repair estimates, a police report, and video surveillance footage.
+This usually involves:

 (Note: It's a different story when your car accident case ends up in court.
 In the very rare event that a car accident lawsuit goes all the way to trial, it's the judge or jury that will consider all the evidence and decide who should be held legally responsible for causing the underlying crash.)

-Depending on the accident, the first part of the investigation will be whatever the claims adjuster can accomplish from the adjuster's office.
-But if necessary, they will head out for some fieldwork to complete the investigation.
+Depending on the accident, the first part of the investigation will be whatever the claims adjuster can accomplish from the office.
+But if necessary, they'll head out for some fieldwork to complete the investigation.

 This could include visiting the site of the accident and checking out the vehicle damage before repairs take place.
 By reviewing vehicle damage and other physical clues from the accident, an investigator will have a significant piece of the puzzle for figuring out who caused the accident.
 Get more details on how insurance companies investigate a car accident.

 Damage to the back of a vehicle strongly implies its driver is not at fault for the accident.
 Generally speaking, if someone rear-ends you, they will be mostly, if not completely, at fault for the accident.
-There could be exceptions, such as a car that's rear-ended while cutting off another vehicle, leaving too little space to stop.
-In this situation, the car that's rear-ended could be at fault for the accident.
+There could be exceptions, such as a car that's rear-ended while cutting off another vehicle, leaving too little space to stop, or when the leading vehicle's lights weren't working properly.
 But in the vast majority of cases, the tailing driver is at fault for a rear-end car accident.

-Example 1: Let's say you're driving along a residential street when someone suddenly pulls out of a driveway to your right and broadsides you.
-How can you use the damage to each vehicle to prove that the other driver was at fault?
+Let's say you're driving along a residential street when someone suddenly pulls out of a driveway to your right and broadsides you.
+How can you use vehicle damage to help prove that the other driver was at fault?

 One indicator is when the other driver hits you on your passenger side, leaving extensive damage to that area of your vehicle.
-Since the damage isn't to your front right fender, but is to the middle of your car, that presents fairly solid evidence that the other driver simply wasn't paying attention when he or she entered the roadway.
+Since the damage isn't to your front right fender, but to the middle of your car, that presents fairly solid evidence that the other driver simply wasn't paying attention when they entered the roadway.

-Example 2: You're driving straight and someone makes a left turn in front of you.
+You're driving straight and someone makes a left turn in front of you.
 Most drivers in your situation will try to swerve to the right to avoid the driver cutting in front of them.
-So, if the damage is to your left front corner or left front side, that can indicate that you tried to avoid the accident by swerving.
-If the damage to the other car is to the right front corner, that is evidence that the other driver wasn't paying attention and just cut in front of oncoming traffic.
+So, if the damage is to the left front or left front side of your vehicle, that can indicate that you tried to avoid the accident by swerving.
+If the damage to the other car is to the right front corner, that could be evidence that the other driver wasn't paying attention and just cut in front of oncoming traffic.

-But if the damage to the turning car is to the right rear corner, that is evidence that it may have been the oncoming driver who was not paying attention.
-The further toward the turning car's right rear the damage is, the more that indicates that the turning car had almost finished executing the turn.
+But if the damage to the turning car is to the right rear corner, that might show that it may have been the oncoming driver who wasn't paying attention.
+The further toward the turning car's right rear that the damage is found, the more that indicates that the turning car had almost finished executing the turn.
 The further the turning car gets across the oncoming traffic lane, the more likely it is that the driver going straight will be found at least partially at fault for not slowing down and avoiding the collision.

-Example 3: If someone runs a red light, that driver will often hit the other car broadside.
-This is because the non-negligent driver was simply going through the intersection with the green light, when the at-fault driver ran through the red light.
-In that case, the damage will generally be to the front of the negligent driver's vehicle, and to the driver's side of the non-negligent person's vehicle.
+If someone runs a red light, that driver will often hit another vehicle broadside.
+This is because the non-negligent driver was simply proceeding through the intersection with the green light at the time.
+In that case, the damage will generally be to the front of the negligent driver's vehicle, and to the side of the non-negligent person's vehicle.
 (Note: The legal concept of negligence is used to establish fault for a car accident.)